-Get a list of time spent records task.elapseditem.getlist
+Get a List of Time Tracking Records task.elapseditem.getlist

 Scope: task